About Dr. Melissa London

 • Bachelor of Arts, Psychology and Sociology, Hunter College of the City University of New York, Summa Cum Laude

-License, Certifications, Selected Trainings
+Certifications & Selected Trainings

 • Provider Certification in Cognitive Behavioral Therapy for Substance Use Disorders (CBT-SUD)